Rare ‘flesh-eating’ bacterium spreads north as oceans warm

 “There’s very few cases but when they happen, they’re devastating,” said Paul A. Gulig, a professor in the Department of Molecular Genetics and Microbiology at the University of Florida College of Medicine.

-‘An Accident of Nature’
+‘An accident of nature’

 Vibrio has more than 100 strains, including the bacterium that causes cholera, a disease that causes tens of thousands of deaths worldwide each year.

-The V. vulnificus strain likes warm brackish waters close to shorelines where the salinity is not as high as in the open sea.
+The V. vulnificus strain likes warm, brackish waters close to shorelines where the salinity is not as high as in the open sea.
 Unlike some other Vibrio strains, it has no mechanism to spread between humans.

 It’s found in oysters because the mollusks feed by filtering water, meaning the bacterium can become concentrated in oyster flesh.
-It can enter humans who swim in salty or brackish waters through the slightest cut in the skin.
+It can enter humans who swim in salty or brackish waters, through the slightest cut in the skin.
 Infections are treated with antibiotics and, if needed, surgery.

 “It’s almost an accident of nature,” Gulig said.
 “They have all these virulence factors that make them really destructive, but we’re not a part of this bug’s life cycle.”